 The 2018 launch of the first National open data portal (Itrithuc), and the open data portals launched in recent years by cities (including Danang) are the first steps toward publishing and making available to the public a large number of datasets.

 Significant amounts of data are available for publication in many ministries (Ministry of Finance, Ministry of Public Security, MPI, MoT, Public Procurement Agency, some data formatted to internationally-adopted sector-specific standards (e.g. Open Contracting Data Standard in the Public Procurement Agency).
 The current investment in national databases is also an opportunity and a future important source of datasets.
 The General Statistics Office has designed, released, and maintained a series of reference data for all government agencies.
-These reference data are essential for data mashup from different ministries.
+These reference data are essential for data interoperability across different ministries.

 In terms of funding, while a specific budget for an open data initiative has not yet been identified or reserved.
 The Government of Vietnam has made considerable investments in the development of IT systems and infrastructure from its budget, notably in the finance and banking sectors.
 Moreover, the Government is open to innovative funding models such as public-private partnership or CSR funding.
 A good example is the Itrithuc portal that is financed in full by various actors of the private sector.